 - Body Glide – We’ve had mixed results with this, it works ok but we find Gold Bond works better but others swear by this product so you may find it more useful than we have.

 Poncho – IT.
 WILL.
 RAIN.
 ON.
 YOUR.
+DISNEY.
+WORLD.
 VACATION.
 This is almost a guarantee.
 It’s just the nature of Florida weather.
 So if you catch yourself in an afternoon downpour while touring the parks, you’ll want a poncho or umbrella so that you can continue your day without much of an interruption.
 Getting your poncho ahead of time will save you some money because Disney does sell ponchos at the parks but as you can imagine, you are going to be paying a premium for not being prepared.
 Plus, a lot of park goers may not be prepared for rain like you, and leave the park to avoid getting wet.
 That means lower wait times for attractions!
-Take advantage of this!
+Take advantage of this and don’t leave a poncho off of your Disney World packing list!

-Travel Umbrella – Having a poncho is a plus during the Florida rains but having an umbrella you can use is going to be really handy as well, espcially if you have any camera dquipment that you don’t want to get wet.
+Travel Umbrella – Having a poncho is a plus during the Florida rains but having an umbrella you can use is going to be really handy as well, especially if you have any camera equipment that you don’t want to get wet.
 This umbrella is small enough to fit in a bag easily and works really well when you need to use it.

 - Lotion: Neutrogena Ultra Sheer Dry-Touch Sunscreen